dolaameng/Udacity-SDC_Behavior-Cloning/README.md

 ### First finish of track 1
 [![First finish of track 1](https://img.youtube.com/vi/_VyUSNcQ0UE/0.jpg)](https://www.youtube.com/watch?v=_VyUSNcQ0UE)

-### First finish of both tracks
+### Finish of both tracks
 [![First finish of both tracks](https://img.youtube.com/vi/CU5zCB63rvY/0.jpg)](https://www.youtube.com/watch?v=CU5zCB63rvY)

 ### Model visualization
 I am also interested in understanding how the trained model actually works.
 One way is to visualize the regions of images that trigger high activations in certain convolution layers, e.g., `block5_conv3`.
 For example, [this paper](https://arxiv.org/abs/1505.04366) discusses how to use `deconvolution` layers to reverse-map a single classification output to the original image space, and thus get a semantic segmentation.

 I am not using `deconvolution` layers but instead a cheaper `image resize` operation to approximate the effect.
-It is similar to `unpolling` but much cheaper to implement.
+It is similar to `unpooling` but much cheaper to implement.
 This is only possible because the layer I choose still has enough details to restore in the original image space.
 The following shows what a SDC model "sees" at left/right turnings.
 Intuitively the brighter the regions, the more important they are to the model decision.

 ### What a SDC model sees at left turning
 ![SDCSeesLeftTurn](SDCSeesLeftTurn.png)